grafana/grafana/docs/sources/installation/configure-docker.md

 # Configure a Grafana Docker image

-If you are running Grafana in a Docker image, then you configure Grafana using environmental variables rather than directly editing the configuration file.
+If you are running Grafana in a Docker image, then you configure Grafana using [environment variables]({{< configuration.md#configure-with-environment-variables >}}) rather than directly editing the configuration file.
 If you want to save your data, then you also need to designate persistent storage or bind mounts for the Grafana container.

 ## Save your Grafana data